 Not Enough Heat is Being Produced

-The furnace is working but you are still feeling cold.
-What could possibly be the reason?
+Even when the furnace is on, you are still cold.
+What could the cause be?

 Gas supply Issue

-May be the furnace and all of its components are in their best condition, but not getting enough fuel to run.
-For that matter, you must check the gas supply line all through its length for any leaks and valve issues i.e. from the burner to the main inlet.
+Perhaps the furnace and all of its components are in excellent working order, but it is unable to operate due to a lack of fuel.
+In fact, you should inspect the gas supply line for any leaks or valve problems all the way from the burner to the primary input.

-A quivering burner pilot is an indication that your furnace is not getting enough gas supply.
-Call for professional help, they can guide you better whether it’s a fault in the furnace or you have to call your gas utility company.
+A quivering burner pilot indicates that your furnace is receiving insufficient gas.
+Call for professional assistance, and they will be able to tell you whether the problem is with the furnace or if you need to contact your gas utility provider.